Most people don’t see themselves as having the personal power or influence to make a compelling difference in climate change.

 Designers and engineers can address climate change by designing for higher productivity.

-Design and Climate Change
+Design, Architecture, and Engineering for Climate Change

 The most significant way designers and engineers can address the climate-change challenge is by designing for higher productivity.
 Increased productivity requires maximizing value (output) while minimizing costs (inputs, such as energy and material resources).
 In terms of architecture and construction, that could mean designing buildings that use less energy.
 On the manufacturing side, it could be designing products that last longer and use less virgin material.
 One thing is certain: Energy and resource productivity is paramount in all forms of design.